learning-zone/java-basics/collections-questions.md

 Java Collection means a single unit of objects.
 Java Collection framework provides many interfaces (Set, List, Queue, Deque) and classes (ArrayList, Vector, LinkedList, PriorityQueue, HashSet, LinkedHashSet, TreeSet).

-**Collection**
+**Collection Interface**

-**Collection interface** is at the root of the hierarchy.
+Collection interface is at the root of the hierarchy.
 Collection interface provides all general purpose methods which all collections classes must support (or throw UnsupportedOperationException).
 It extends **Iterable** interface which adds support for iterating over collection elements using the “for-each loop” statement.

 **List**